xebialabs/xl-op-blueprints/README.md

-# operators-blueprint
+# operators-upgrade-blueprint
+## Blueprint for operator to operator upgrade
-Blueprint for operator deployments
+## Blueprint for helm to operator upgrade